 - Wear shoes that can be easily removed

-- Prepare questions about your wound care
+- Prepare questions about your care

-- Bring any previous wound care records
+- Bring any previous medical records

 - Complete our new patient paperwork before your visit